For Karla Arvizu ’05, M.A. ’11, bringing her students to visit her alma mater was a special reunion.

 Pictured above: Karla Arvizu ’05, M.A. ’11; Alicia Partnoy; Victoria Lau ’05

-Pictured below: Seaver College Associate Dean Herbert Medina welcoming students to LMU’s Life Sciences Building.
+Pictured below: Herbert Medina, associate dean of the Frank R. Seaver College of Science and Engineering, welcoming students to LMU’s Life Sciences Building.